 Incorrect Hoof Balance

 Should any part of your horse’s foot be left longer than normal, it will accumulate more damage during normal movement, which can create bruising and damage that leads to abscesses.
-And if the walls of your horse’s hooves flare, it can cause excess stress that leads to cracking.
+If the walls of your horse’s hooves flare, it can cause excess stress that leads to cracking.
 Cracks become entryways for bacteria to get into the hoof, bringing along the potential for infection.

 Thin Soles With Hot Shoes

-If a hot shoe is fit on a very thin sole, it can cause heat-related injury to the sensitive tissues of the hoof.
+If a hot shoe is fit on a thin sole, it can cause heat-related injury to the sensitive tissues of the hoof.
 Unlike other ways that abscesses are created in your horse’s hooves, this creates a sterile abscess, which means that it’s not caused by an infection.
 Using heat in the process of repairing a horse’s hoof can lead to the same outcome when performed over raw or only partially healed parts of the hoof.

 Cycling Environmental Conditions